 Sample some of our solar photovoltaic (PV) projects:

-PV systems are commonly roof-mounted due to economics.
+Solar PV systems are commonly roof-mounted due to economics.
 Using a roof eliminates the expense of building a dedicated foundation for the solar array.
-It also elevates the modules, which is often of benefit if there are trees in the vicinity that might shade the array over time.
+It also elevates the solar panel modules, which is often of benefit if there are trees in the vicinity that might shade the solar array over time.

-When installing a system on a client’s roof, we pay attention to the critical details of attaching to the building structure and seal all roof penetrations in accordance with industry best practices.
-On shingle roofs, this means the use of mechanical roof flashings for each screw that goes through the roof.
+When installing a system on a client’s roof in Maine, we pay attention to the critical details of attaching to the building structure and seal all roof penetrations in accordance with industry best practices.
+On Maine shingle roofs, this means the use of mechanical roof flashings for each screw that goes through the roof.

 Solar PV arrays may also use a fixed ground-mounted foundation oriented towards south and at an angle that maximizes the solar energy system's performance.
 While this increases cost, it may be preferable in locations where the roof is not an appropriate mounting location.